Kargil War: Casualties

-Pakistan army losses have been difficult to determine.
-Pakistan confirmed that 453 soldiers were killed.
+Pakistani casualties have been difficult to determine due to multiple figures being provided by various sources.
+Pervez Musharraf stated that 357 soldiers were killed.
 The US Department of State had made an early, partial estimate of close to 700 fatalities.

-According to numbers stated by Nawaz Sharif there were over 4,000 fatalities.
-His PML (N) party in its "white paper" on the war mentioned that more than 3,000 Mujahideens, officers and soldiers were killed.
-Another major Pakistani political party, the Pakistan Peoples Party, also says that "thousands" of soldiers and irregulars died.
+According to numbers stated by Nawaz Sharif, there were over 4,000 fatalities.
+His PML (N) party in its "white paper" on the war mentioned that more than 3,000 soldiers, officers and mujahideens were killed.

+Another major Pakistani political party, the Pakistan Peoples Party, also said that "thousands" of soldiers and irregulars died.

 Indian estimates stand at 1,042 Pakistani soldiers killed.

 Musharraf, in his Hindi version of his memoirs, titled "Agnipath", differs from all the estimates stating that 357 troops were killed with a further 665 wounded.

 Apart from General Musharraf's figure on the number of Pakistanis wounded, the number of people injured in the Pakistan camp is not yet fully known although they are at least more than 400 according to Pakistan army's website.

-One Indian pilot was officially captured during the fighting, while there were eight Pakistani soldiers who were captured during the fighting, and were repatriated on 13 August 1999.
+In case of the PoWs, One Indian pilot was officially captured during the fighting, while there were eight Pakistan army personnel who were captured during the war, and were repatriated on 13 August 1999.

-India gave its official casualty figures as 527 dead and 1,363 wounded.
+The official casualty figures of India were given to be 527 dead and 1,363 wounded.

 Kargil War Memorial, India

 The Kargil War memorial, built by the Indian Army, is located in Dras, in the foothills of the Tololing Hill.
 The memorial, located about 5 km from the city centre across the Tiger Hill, commemorates the martyrs of the Kargil War.
-A poem "Pushp Kii Abhilasha" (Wish of a Flower) by Makhanlal Chaturvedi, a renowned 20th century neo-romantic Hindi poet, is inscribed on the gateway of the memorial greets visitors.
-The names of the soldiers who lost their lives in the War are inscribed on the Memorial Wall and can be read by visitors.
-A museum attached to the Kargil War Memorial, which was established to celebrate the victory of Operation Vijay, houses pictures of Indian soldiers, archives of important war documents and recordings, Pakistani war equipments and gear, and official emblems of the Army from the Kargil war.
+A poem "Pushp Kii Abhilasha" (Wish of a Flower) by Makhanlal Chaturvedi, a renowned 20th century neo-romantic Hindi poet, is inscribed on the gateway of the memorial greeting visitors.
+The names of the soldiers who lost their lives in the War are inscribed on the Memorial Wall.
+A museum attached to the Kargil War Memorial, which was established to celebrate the victory of Operation Vijay, houses pictures of Indian soldiers, archives of important war documents and recordings, Pakistani war equipments and gear, as well as official emblems of the Army from the Kargil war.

 A giant national flag, weighing 15 kg was hoisted at the Kargil war memorial on Kargil Vijay Diwas to commemorate the 13th anniversary of India's victory in the war.